JBrVJxsc/xk6-encryption/README.md

 ### Encryptor Methods

-- `encrypt(data)`: Encrypts byte array data
+- `encrypt(data)`: Encrypts byte array data using standard GCM format
-- `decrypt(data)`: Decrypts byte array data
+- `decrypt(data)`: Decrypts byte array data using standard GCM format
 - `encryptString(text)`: Encrypts a string and returns base64-encoded result
 - `decryptString(encodedData)`: Decrypts base64-encoded data and returns string
+- `encryptCustomGCMFormat(data, ivLength, validationOffset)`: Encrypts data using configurable custom format
+- `decryptCustomGCMFormat(data, ivLength, validationOffset)`: Decrypts data from configurable custom format
 - `enableAutoSwitchDecryption()`: Enables auto-switch mode for decryption
 - `isEncryptionEnabled()`: Always returns true for this implementation

+## Custom Format Parameters

+- `ivLength`: Length of the initialization vector in bytes (8-16)
+- `validationOffset`: Index within the IV to use for validation byte (0 to ivLength-1)

+The custom format structure is: `[IV] + [IV[validationOffset]] + [ciphertext + tag]`

 ## Compatibility

-This extension is compatible with the Java AES128GCMCipher implementation used in the Coupang service.
-Keys and encrypted data can be exchanged between the Java implementation and this k6 extension.
+This extension is compatible with Java AES-GCM implementations that use standard and custom formats.
+Keys and encrypted data can be exchanged between compatible Java implementations and this k6 extension.

 ## Requirements

-- Go 1.24.2 or later
+- Go 1.21 or later
 - k6 v0.47.0 or later
 - xk6 for building